John Altschuler: King of the Hill

 In 1997, the duo became writers for Fox’s King of the Hill, working there for thirteen years and serving as executive producer for its final seven seasons.
-Created by Mike Judge (Beavis and Butt-Head), King of the Hill was known for its satirical examination of social issues.
+Created by Mike Judge (Beavis and Butt-Head), King of the Hill was known for its satirical, rather slice-of-life, examination of social issues, including relationships with family and friendship, as well as loyalty, justice, and overall general American culture (including the state of Texas, in which the series takes place in).
 Of the animated show, Altschuler said, "You can't find an issue that is bedeviling our society that we haven't dealt with."
 North Carolina's Governor Mike Easley said, "This [King of the Hill] is the first show about the South since Andy Griffith that didn't make fun of the South."
-Regardless, Fox frequently bumped the show for athletic events and canceled it for a short period in its 10th season.
-Altschuler said,.
-"It used to be very frustrating, until we realized we do a show with great writers and great actors about really interesting subject matter, so let's just keep doing it and hope for the best."
+Regardless, Fox frequently bumped the show for athletic events and cancelled it for a short period in its 10th season.
+Altschuler said, "It used to be very frustrating, until we realized we do a show with great writers and great actors about really interesting subject matter, so let's just keep doing it and hope for the best."
+Despite having been cancelled for a short while, the show did end up being renewed for three more seasons at the last minute, until it was finally cancelled for good and replaced by Family Guy and American Dad! creator Seth MacFarlane's newest show The Cleveland Show (a spin-off in the Family Guy universe) in Fox's Sunday timeslot, with a few remaining episodes airing in syndication.